pytorch/xla/docs/source/learn/_pjrt.md

 pods.
 This imposes two new constraints compared to the XRT
 implementation:

--   Because the payload has to become part of the XLA graph, `xm.mark_step` is called both before and after the data is transferred.
+-   Because the payload has to become part of the XLA graph, `torch_xla.sync()` is called both before and after the data is transferred.
 Calling `xm.rendezvous` in the middle of model code may force an unwanted compilation.
 -   Because XLA does not permit collective operations to run on a subset of workers, all workers must participate in the `rendezvous`.